FRBNY-DSGE/DSGE.jl/README.md

 #### Anticipated Shocks
 - `n_anticipated_shocks::Setting{Int}`: Number of anticipated policy shocks.
 - `n_anticipated_shocks_padding::Setting{Int}`: Padding for anticipated shocks.
 - `zlb_start_index::Setting{Int}`: Index into input data matrix of first period to incorporate zero bound expectations.
 The first observation in the sample data is 1959Q3 and we assume the zero lower bound period starts in 2008Q4, so we set this to `198` by default.
 - `n_presample_periods::Setting{Int}`: Number of periods in the presample.

 #### Estimation
-- `optimize::Setting{Bool}`: Whether to optimize the posterior mode.
-If `false` (the default), `estimate()` reads in a previously found mode.
+- `reoptimize::Setting{Bool}`: Whether to reoptimize the posterior mode.
+If `true` (the default), `estimate()` begins reoptimizing from the model object's parameter vector.
 - `calculate_hessian::Setting{Bool}`: Whether to compute the Hessian.
-If `false` (the default), `estimate()` reads in a previously computed Hessian.
+If `true` (the default), `estimate()` calculates the Hessian at the posterior mode.

 #### Metropolis-Hastings
 - `n_mh_simulations::Setting{Int}`: Number of draws from the posterior